open-ephys/next-gen-system/specification.md

 ### Protocol layer

 The Open Instruments standard does not enforce any protocol - a daughter device can communicate with the FPGA via the signal lines on the VHDCI connector defined in the physical layer in any way.
+This inlcudes the use of LVDS pins for single ended signals.

-The only specification, apart from the pin out, is the presence of an EEPROM on the daughter device that identifies the device to the FPGA and determines what IP cores are conencted to the device's port.
+The only specification, apart from the pin out, is the presence of an i2c EEPROM (either as IC or emulated on a microcontroller or FPGA) on the daughter device that identifies the device to the FPGA and determines what IP cores are conencted to the device's port.
 This identifier is also available to software via the API.

 #### Canconical SPI protocol